Benchmark

 How Much Does it Cost to Build a Custom AI?

-The cost of building a custom AI agent depends on the tools, data, and complexity involved.
+The cost of building a custom AI agent depends on the tools, data, and complexity involved, much like what it costs to make a chatbot.
 Key factors include:

 • Data Collection & Preparation: Expenses for sourcing, cleaning, and formatting your business-specific content (e.g., documents, FAQs, website data).